Border Terrier Insurance

 Top care tips

-• Border terriers don't need a lot of space and are perfectly happy living in apartments, so long as you meet their exercise requirements.
+• Border Terriers don't need a lot of space and are perfectly happy living in apartments, so long as you meet their exercise requirements.

 • Despite their petite size, they can be both high jumpers and single-minded diggers, so if you plan to leave your dog in the yard unattended, you'll need to account for those issues.